< Go to Backpacking Water Treatment

 Lastly, it can be used inline on a hydration bladder.
 This would require committing a bladder to only being used with the filter for two reasons: you would be putting contaminated water into the bladder, so you would not then want to put clean water in it and drink from it.
-And second, in order to get the filter inline you will need to cut the hose in half, and attach the filter in the middle.
+And second, in order to get the filter inline, you will need to cut the hose in half, and attach the filter in the middle.
 This system will work great once you have committed to it and set it up, just don't expect to use it without the filter the next day.

 All of these configurations allow for an extremely useful and versatile filter.
-Where both the LifeStraw and Sawyer Squeeze have similar characteristics, both are slightly more limited in use than the Mini.
+Where both the LifeStraw and original Sawyer Squeeze have similar characteristics, both are slightly more limited in use than the Mini.

 The Mini does not work as well as the gravity filters like the Platypus GravityWorks or the MSR AutoFlow Gravity Filter at treating large quantities of water or water for groups.
-It works best as a personal system for one person.
-The only way to treat more water is to carry dirty water with you in separate bottles.

-At 1.4 ounces for the filter alone, this is the lightest treatment system in our entire review other than chemical treatments.
-It is 1.8 ounces for filter and soft bottle, and 2.4 ounces for filter, bottle, and straw.
-By contrast, the similarly styled Life Straw weighs 2.7 ounces (which does not include the weight of a bottle) and is almost 4 inches longer.
+At 1.6 ounces for the filter alone, this is the lightest treatment system in our entire review other than chemical treatments.
+It is 2.5 ounces for filter and soft bottle, and 3.5 ounces for filter, bottle, syringe and straw.
+By contrast, the similarly styled LifeStraw weighs 2.7 ounces (which does not include the weight of a bottle) and is almost four inches longer.
 The Mini is so, well, mini and light that it is almost inconsequential to include in your pack.
 This alone is reason enough to consider purchasing this filter.
 It can provide you with clean water without weighing down your pack.

 Weight and bulk are the two biggest complaints people have about water filters, and why someone would consider not bringing a filter.
 The Mini counteracts these complaints with style.
-The taste of water remains unchanged through the Sawyer Mini, it delivers water just as cold and fresh as the stream you may be drinking out of.
+The taste of water remains unchanged through this model; it delivers water just as cold and fresh as the stream you may be drinking out of.
 It doesn't leave a chemical aftertaste like Aquamira Water Treatment Drops.

 OutdoorGearLab Member Reviews

-Most recent review: August 30, 2014
+Most recent review: August 10, 2016

 Where's the Best Price?